-2021 Environmental, Social & Governance General Standard Disclosures Main report Data Pack External Assurance Notes - Clarifications/Omissions Report 102-14 Statement from the most senior decision maker С No 2021 ESG Highlights 102-15 Key impacts, risks, and opportunities p.
-1-43 No Throughout the report, the Company describes key impacts, risks, and opportunities About First Capital Identified Material Asp ects and Boundaries p.
-12, 14 No Our Approach 102-46 Defining report content and topic boundaries p.
-12, 14 INO Environment Explain how the organization has implemented the reporting principles for p.
-12,44 No Social defining report content Governance 102-47 List of material topics Table of Contents No Refer to Specific Standard Disclosures Appendices 103-1 Explanation of the material topic and its boundary p.
-14-43 No 102-48 Report any restatements and effect on restatements No 102-49 Report significant changes in topics and boundaries No N/A Stakeholder Engageme nt 1 I 1
+General Standard Disclosures Main report Data Pack External Assurance Notes - Clarifications/Omissions 102-14 Statement from the most senior decision maker С No 102-15 Key impacts, risks, and opportunities p.
+1-43 No Throughout the report, the Company describes key impacts, risks, and opportunities Identified Material Asp ects and Boundaries 102-46 Defining report content and topic boundaries p.
+12, 14 No Explain how the organization has implemented the reporting principles for defining report content p.
+12,44 No 102-47 List of material topics Table of Contents No Refer to Specific Standard Disclosures 103-1 Explanation of the material topic and its boundary р.
+14-43 No 102-48 Report any restatements and effect on restatements No 102-49 Report significant changes in topics and boundaries No N/A

-2021 Environmental, Social & Governance General Standard Disclosures Main report Data Pack External Assurance Notes - Clarifications/Omissions Report 102-40 List of stakeholder groups р.
-13 No ≣ 102-41 Percentage of employees covered by collective bargaining agreements No Zero percent of employees are covered by collective bargaining agreements 2021 ESG Highlights 102-42 Identifying and selecting stakeholders р.
-13 No About First Capital 102-43 Approach to stakeholder engagement p.
-12-14 No Our Approach Environment 102-44 Key topics and concerned raised by stakeholders No Topics concerning development and redevelopment activities raised during formal public consultations are available from municipalities where these activities were proposed or occurred Social Report Profile Governance 102-50 Reporting period Inside Cover No Appendices 102-51 Date of most recent previous report Inside Cover No 102-52 Reporting Cycle Inside Cover No 102-53 Contact Point Inside Cover No
+I I. I l General Standard Disclosures Main report Data Pack External Assurance Notes - Clarifications/Omissions 102-40 List of stakeholder groups p.
+13 No 102-41 Percentage of employees covered by collective bargaining agreements No Zero percent of employees are covered by collective bargaining agreements 102-42 Identifying and selecting stakeholders p.
+13 No 102-43 Approach to stakeholder engagement p.
+12-14 No 102-44 Key topics and concerned raised by stakeholders No Topics concerning development and redevelopment activities raised during formal public consultations are available from municipalities where these activities were proposed or occurred Report Profile 102-50 Reporting period Inside Cover No 102-51 Date of most recent previous report Inside Cover No 102-52 Reporting Cycle Inside Cover No 102-53 Contact Point Inside Cover No

-2021 Environmental, Social & Governance Report General Standard Disclosures Main report Data Pack External Assurance Notes - Clarifications/Omissions 102-54 Claims of reporting in accordance with the GRI Standards p.
-44 No :≡ 102-55 GRI Content Index p.
-44 No 2021 ESG Highlights 102-56 External Assurance p.
-54 No About First Capital Our Approach External Assurance - Policy No The Company has assured water, energy, and GHG emissions in this and previous ESG reports Environment Social Relationship between organization and assurance partners No Ernst & Young LLP, an independent chartered accounting firm, provided assurance on specific subject matters of this report Governance Role of senior executives in assurance No The Audit Committee Chair and EVP and CFO of the Company executed the assurance contract with Ernst & Young LLP
+General Standard Disclosures Main report Data Pack External Assurance Notes - Clarifications/Omissions 102-54 Claims of reporting in accordance with the GRI Standards p.
+44 No 102-55 GRI Content Index p.
+44 No 102-56 External Assurance p.
+54 No External Assurance - Policy No The Company has obtained limited assurance over water consumption, energy consumption and Scope 1 and 2 GHG emissions as included in the current and past ESG reports.
+Relationship between organization and assurance partners No Ernst & Young LLP, an independent professional services firm, provided limited assurance on select performance indicators as identified within this report.
+Role of senior executives in assurance No The Audit Committee Chair and EVP and CFO of the Company executed the assurance contract with Ernst & Young LLP

-102-18 Governance structure of organization, including committees of the highest governance body.
+Governance 102-18 Governance structure of organization, including committees of the highest governance body.
 Committees responsible for decision-making on economic, environmental, and social impacts. p.
-41 No Ethics and Integ 102-16 Describe the organization's values, р.
+41 No Ethics and Integrity 102-16 Describe the organization's values, principles, standards, and norms of behaviour such as codes of conducts and ethics. p.
 40 No